 Also notable is the specific procedure for supervision by the Committee of any financial information sent on a periodic or ad hoc basis to the market supervisory bodies.
-The Committee is also responsible for ensuring that Company's financial information complies with legal accounting standards and, in particular, with any applicable EU recommendations and obligations on bookkeeping by electricity companies.
+The Committee is also responsible for ensuring that Company's financial documentation complies with legal accounting standards and, in particular, with any applicable EU recommendations and obligations on bookkeeping by electric utilities.

 All of the foregoing leads to more direct control over the preparation of the Company's economic and financial information.
-Since this control is carried out by a collegiate body consisting of Directors with the highest professional qualifications in relation to the matters falling under the Committee's jurisdiction (as can be seen from the professional careers of Directors as described above), the accounting principles of reliability, certainty, accuracy and sufficiency are reinforced, as is the transparency of the process for the preparation of corporate economic information.
-The new Board Regulations approved in January 2010 attributed new powers to the Audit Committee concerning material Group financing transactions and extended its powers in relation to related-party transactions.
+Since this control is carried out by a collective body consisting of Directors with the highest professional qualifications in relation to the matters falling under the Committee's jurisdiction (as can be seen from the professional careers of Directors as described above), the accounting principles of reliability, certainty, accuracy and sufficiency are reinforced, as is the transparency of the process for the preparation of corporate economic information.